Distinguished Alumni Award

 The wife of John M. Roll, M.D., and mother of seven children, Pat Roll entered the University of Dayton School of Law at age 45.
 Her generous welcome by students and faculty made these the happiest and most satisfying years of her life.
 Mrs. Roll was a first-year Moot Court winner, casenote editor of the Law Review, and graduated Magna Cum Laude.

 She remained with the School of Law for 14 more years, with her duties ranging from general administration to academics as an Associate Dean to Admissions, Law Library and Career Services.
 Her greatest pleasure was teaching Legal Research and Writing.
 Mrs. Roll was a caring source of wise advice and counsel to a generation of law students, faculty, and deans.
-She passed away in 2004.Top
+She passed away in 2004.Back to top from Patricia H. Roll '78, 1992 Recipient

 Hon.
 Barbara P. Gorman '77, 1993 Recipient